Product May Have Been Discontinued

 With one notable exception…

-Judging by its ingredients alone, Purina Beyond Simple Origins dog food looks like an above average wet product.
+Based on its ingredients alone, Purina Beyond Simple Origins Dog Food looks like an above average wet product.

 As a group, the brand features an average protein content of 36% and a mean fat level of 32%.
 Together, these figures suggest a carbohydrate content of 24% for the overall product line.

 And a fat-to-protein ratio of about 88%.

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 When you consider the protein-boosting effect of the potato protein, this looks like the profile of a canned dog food containing a moderate amount of meat.